SAFE vs SAFT vs Token Warrant: Which Web3 Fundraising Instrument, When (2026)

 SAFE vs SAFT vs Token Warrant: Which Web3 Fundraising Instrument, When

 Three instruments dominate early Web3 fundraising conversations, and founders routinely treat them as a single menu choice.
-They are not.
-A SAFE gives future equity, a SAFT promises future tokens, and a token warrant is an exercisable right to buy tokens — different assets, different triggers, different securities-law exposure.
-This guide is the instrument map, heavily hedged, because instrument selection is a securities-counsel question.
+They are not the same thing.
+A SAFE gives future equity, a SAFT promises future tokens, and a token warrant is an exercisable right to buy tokens: different assets, different triggers, different securities-law exposure.
+This article maps the three side by side so you can tell them apart; it is deliberately hedged, because choosing among them is a securities-counsel question.
+For how they are usually combined into a single raise, see the Web3 fundraising instrument stack.

-- SAFE (Simple Agreement for Future Equity): YC instrument; post-money SAFE = the 2018 standard.
-Not debt, not equity until a trigger (priced round / M&A / IPO), usually with a cap and/or discount.
+- A SAFE (Simple Agreement for Future Equity) is the Y Combinator instrument, with the post-money SAFE its 2018 standard.
+It is not debt and not equity until a trigger (a priced round, M&A or IPO), usually converting with a cap and/or discount.

-- SAFT (Simple Agreement for Future Tokens): promises future tokens at launch.
-Highest securities risk — Kik/Telegram treated the two-stage structure as one transaction on economic reality; generally a security during fundraising.
+- A SAFT (Simple Agreement for Future Tokens) promises future tokens at launch.
+It carries the highest securities risk: in the Kik and Telegram matters the two-stage structure was treated as one transaction on its economic reality, and a SAFT is generally a security during fundraising.

-- Token warrant: a right (not obligation) to buy tokens, actively exercised — distinct from SAFT auto-delivery; often paired with a SAFE.
+- A token warrant is a right (not an obligation) to buy tokens, actively exercised, which distinguishes it from a SAFT's automatic delivery; it is often paired with a SAFE.

-- Securities classification is fact-specific, jurisdiction-specific, economic-reality-tested — not legal advice; confirm with counsel before issuing anything.
+- Securities classification is fact-specific, jurisdiction-specific, and tested on economic reality.
+Nothing here is legal advice; confirm with counsel before issuing anything.

 The three instruments at a glance